 - Eurocodes and associated National Annexes

-- BSi published guidance
+- BSi Published Guidance

-- Execution Standards referenced in British Standards and Eurocodes
+- Execution Standards reference in British Standards and Eurocodes

 - Product Standards reference in British Standards and Eurocodes

 - British Standards

 - The Manual of Contract Documents for Highway Works

 - The Design Manual for Roads and Bridges

-- Interim Advice Notes Issued by National Highways
+- Interim Advice Notes Issued by Highways England

 - CIRIA Published Guidance

 Any proposal to depart from these standards must be justified and agreed with the Highway Authority by applying for a relaxation or a formal Departure from Standard.
-For further information on Departures, see Annexures 2.3 and 2.4.
 The designer should consult with the Technical Approval Authority where there is conflict or ambiguity between different applicable standards.